Hummus – cheap, easy, quick, nutritious and a vegan sandwich staple! What more could a hungry punk want?

 Makes a decent bowlful for a few people to share

-Throw everything into a food processor of some description (the mini ones you often get with hand blenders are perfect, or you can just use a hand blender if you don't mind it a bit more rustic).
-Blend everything until it starts to beome smooth.
-You'll probably need to add a bit more oil (or water if you like) at this stage to make it creamy but still stiff enough to just about make peaks in the mix.
-Keep blending for a few minutes until it's soft and silky.
+Throw everything into a food processor of some description (the mini ones you often get with hand blenders are perfect, or you can just use a hand blender if you don’t mind it a bit more rustic).
+Blend everything until it starts to become smooth.
+You’ll probably need to add a bit more water at this stage to make it creamy but still stiff enough to just about make peaks in the mix.
+Keep blending for a few minutes until it’s soft and silky.
 Add salt and pepper to taste.
 Ideal in pitta bread with salad, as a dip, or on toast with fresh sliced tomatoes and shredded basil.

 Cover and refrigerate any leftovers, it'll keep for a day or two that way (mine rarely lasts that long).